harunpehlivan/playground-15njG10g/statement.md

             // After running the playground :
             // When the ct0 = ct1 or ct2 = ct3, its a bad adjustement.
-            // A possible good situation was where ct2 =~ 2 x ct1 and ct3 =~ 10 x ct2.
+            // A possible good situation was where ct2 =~ 2 x ct1 and ct3 =~ K x ct2 where K depends of number of local optimum.